intel/unet/README.md

 Worker 3:         numactl -p 1 python train_dist.py --job_name="worker" --task_index=3
 ```

-A natural consequence of synchronizing updates across several workers is a proportional decrease in the number of weight-updates per epoch.
-So, in addition to the manually overridable settings in Single-Node execution, we provide the following additional variables for switching on/off and modulating learningrate decay Multi-Node execution:
+A natural consequence of synchronizing updates across several workers is a proportional decrease in the number of weight updates per epoch.
+To decrease overall training time, we default to a larger initial learning rate and decay it as the model trains.

+In addition to the manually overridable settings in Single-Node execution, we provide the following variables for switching on/off and modulating learning rate decay in Multi-Node execution:

 ```
 --const_learningrate # Bool, Pass this flag alone if a constant learningrate is desired (default: False) --decay_steps # Int, Steps taken to decay learningrate by lr_fraction% (default: 150) --lr_fraction # Float, learningrate's fraction of its original value after decay_steps global steps (default: 0.25)
 ```

-To decrease overall training time, we default to a larger learning rate and decay it as the model trains.

 ## Important hyperparameters